Find resources on the Youth Services Network website at YSNMN.org

-If you are experiencing homelessness and want to access supportive housing, the first step is to complete a Coordinated Entry Assessment.
+If you are a young adult or under 18, experiencing homelessness, and want to access supportive housing, the first step is to complete a Coordinated Entry Assessment.
 There are several ways to access Coordinated Entry for youth (16-24 year olds):

 Drop-in Center – Assessments are completed at SafeZone for 16-24 year olds, which includes parenting youth ages 16 to 17 years old.
 SafeZone Drop-In Center for Homeless Youth: 130 East 7th Street, St. Paul, MN 55101 – Call to schedule at (651)-224-9644